Three Patterns Hidden in the Data

 The Governance Confidence Gap

-This report documents a widening Governance Confidence Gap — a disparity in how organisations respond under pressure.
+This research documents a widening Governance Confidence Gap — a disparity in how organisations respond under pressure.
 The data shows that standing firm is possible.
 A significant proportion of leaders do it.
 But the problem lies in the rest of the distribution: compromise becomes the default, policy becomes negotiable, neutrality becomes the cover for retreat, and inclusion becomes contingent on the absence of challenge.

 The Governance Confidence Gap is not about bravery as a personality trait.
 It's about whether organisations have built the governance and operational infrastructure that makes "standing firm" defensible and repeatable.
 The organisations that respond well under pressure aren't those with the best statements — they're those with the strongest infrastructure.